Cray-HPE/docs-csm/install/configure_management_network.md

 The configuration steps are different for these switch vendors.
 The switch configuration procedures for HPE Aruba will be grouped separately from the switch configuration procedures for other vendors.

-It is assumed that the administrator configuring the Management Network has a basic understanding of networking protocols (STP, VLAN, OSPF, LAG/MLAG), and knows how to configure network equipment.
+It is assumed that the administrator configuring the Management Network has a basic understanding of networking protocols (STP, VLAN, OSPF, LAG/MLAG, BGP, etc.), and knows how to configure network equipment.
 It is also assumed that they understand and know how to read an SHCD file.

-Before configuring/reconfiguring any switches, make sure to get the current running config and save that in case you need to revert the config.
+Before configuring/reconfiguring any switches, make sure to get the current running configuration and save that in case the configuration must be reverted.

+All switch configuration should be done with a console or out of band connection.

 Save the output of the following: